 Our holiday entertaining guest list includes a number of vegetarians.
 I make every effort to have many Thanksgiving standards in a vegetarian form.
 In this case, I use homemade challah, cut it into cubes, and then let the bread cubes sit out on the counter for a couple of days to get a little stale.
 I also use only mushroom stems in this stuffing, just as a matter of economy.
 The caps are sauteed in butter and dusted with cayenne, then set aside for mushroom gravy, another vegetarian option. —MrsWheelbarrow

 Test Kitchen Notes

-Cut the challah into 1" cubes.
-Leave the cubes out on a parchment lined sheet pan on the counter to get stale, at least overnight, and preferably 2 days.
+- Cut the challah into 1-inch cubes.
+Arrange the cubes on a parchment-lined sheet pan on the counter to get stale, at least overnight and preferably for 2 days.

-Press stuffing into a large buttered baking dish.
-Cover with buttered parchment, and then foil.
+- Press the stuffing into a large buttered baking dish.
+Cover with buttered parchment, then cover with foil.
 At this point, the stuffing can be held for several hours, but should be at room temperature before baking.

 - Bake, uncovering the pan during the last 10 to 15 minutes, for 45 to 55 minutes total, until the surface is crisp and the bread is golden brown.